HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The [`rel` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) dictates the relationship between the page and its linked target.
 For SEO, the primary use of the `rel` attribute is to inform search engines of its relationship with the page.
 Google terms this as [qualifying outbound links](https://developers.google.com/search/docs/crawling-indexing/qualify-outbound-links).

-The [`nofollow`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#nofollow) attribute, first introduced in 2005, is intended to inform search engines that you don’t want to be associated with the targeted site nor wish them to crawl it based on links on your page.
+The [`nofollow`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#nofollow) attribute, first introduced in 2005, is intended to inform search engines that you don't want to be associated with the targeted site nor wish them to crawl it based on links on your page.
 In 2024, the attribute was present in 32.7% of pages, up from 29.5% of pages in 2022.

 Some more specific attributes were introduced in 2019, including `sponsored`, which denotes a link to sponsored content and `ugc`, which denotes links to user-generated content added by users (rather than publishers).
 Adoption of these attributes remains low.
 In 2024, it was just 0.4% for `sponsored` and 0.3% for `ugc`.
 Both were less popular than or equal to `dofollow` and `follow`, which actually aren't even real attributes and are ignored by search engines.

 Interestingly, the most popular attribute is `noopener`, which is not related to SEO, and is just to prevent a page opened in a browser tab or window from accessing or having control over the original page.
-Additionally, `noreferrer`, which also has no effect on SEO, prevents the passing of the `Referrer` HTTP header, so the target site doesn’t know where the visitor came from, unless unique tracking parameters are present in the link.
+Additionally, `noreferrer`, which also has no effect on SEO, prevents the passing of the `Referrer` HTTP header, so the target site doesn't know where the visitor came from, unless unique tracking parameters are present in the link.

 ## Word count